lealvjo/scraping-games/README.md

 # scraping_game
-Application Programming Interface (API) - web scraping on playstationstore promotions and returns a new json object for testing
+Application Programming Interface (API) - web scraping on games promotions and returns a new json object for testing

 # Importing the project and creat virtual environment project Pycharm